top of page

 EMERGENCY DENTAL CARE

 In spite of one taking good care of their mouth and teeth, things happen.
-It is easy, for example, to bite into a bone (chicken or otherwise) and break a tooth.
+It is easy, for example, to bite into a bone (chicken or otherwise) and break a tooth, or have one or more teeth loosened, broken or knocked out in an accident or altercation (dental extrusion).

 When you have a dental emergency, whether pain, a broken tooth, or a filling which popped out, we’re here for you.
 24/7.
 It is important to be proactive and seek help sooner than later.
 Otherwise, not only may you be in pain, but you are susceptible to an infection which can lead to many serious health issues.